-WSA keeps a close strategic association with the United Nation agendas.
-By reporting back national digital developments to the UN WSIS process it is supporting the UN Post-2015 Sustainable Development Agenda.
+WSA keeps a close strategic association with United Nation agendas.
+By reporting national digital developments to the UN WSIS process, it supports the UN Sustainable Development Agenda.

 Young people under the age of 30 have unprecedented opportunities to engage their imagination toward building Knowledge Societies, by addressing development challenges through widely accessible digital solutions such as apps, social media, as well as blockchain applications, the Internet of Things, robotics and artificial intelligence.

 Amidst the grave challenges facing humankind, we must find hope in all the young women and men who are applying their creativity toward local and global digital solutions to build a world of the future that will be more at peace and as one.
 We must urge the young innovators at the World Summit Awards to continue forward in their lives to help build a greener and more sustainable planet whose mission is to leave no one behind.

 "Young people are powerful drivers of change in political, economic and social developments around the world.
 They have asserted themselves as critical partners in sustainable development, proposing innovative solutions to the world’s most pressing challenges.
 Using the power of ICTs and social media, young people have a vehicle like never before to engage and participate.
 From entrepreneurs developing new technologies, to creating green jobs and more sustainable economies, young people are at the forefront of development.
 We must continue to recognise the valuable contributions of young entrepreneurs and work together to ensure the success of the Sustainable Development Goals by 2030."